Racial Profiling of Black Men During the Pandemic – A Virtual Gathering of Leaders and Call to Action

 Say Her Name: Racial Profiling of Black Women During the Pandemic – A Virtual Gathering of Leaders and Call to Action

-As conversations have ignited across the nation resulting from the murder of Breonna Taylor, renowned scholar activists, researchers, and policy advisors provide research, evidence, and solutions to dismantling racial profiling of Black women.
-The virtual gathering emphasizes the double threat of the pandemic and raises a call to action.
+The virtual gathering emphasizes the double threat of the pandemic and racial profiling and raises a call to action.
+Conversations have ignited across the nation resulting from the murder of Breonna Taylor.
+Renowned scholar activists, researchers, and policy advisors provide research, evidence, and solutions to dismantling racial profiling of Black women.

-Join APA Division 51 President and UConn Health Disparities Institute Director, Dr. Wizdom Powell along with Dr. Brian Smedley, PhD of APA, Dr. Joel Wong, PhD, of Indiana University, Dr. Ron Levant, EdD, of APA Division 51 & Dr. Derrick Griffith, of Vanderbilt University.
-Death rates due to COVID-19 are highest among men across the U.S. There are sub-populations at great risk for COVID-19 disparities with higher impacts of racial/ethnic communities of color.
-If findings were rooted in biology, we would see across all racial/ethnic groups.
-Roles played by masculinities and psych0social factors, shared cultural expectations or standards of how men should be, we recognize that many of the expectations are socially constructed and operate in tandem with biological factors of potential disparate outcomes for men and boys.
-These conversations will center on reimagining masculinities, transforming systems, & advancing health equity.
+APA Division 51 President and UConn Health Disparities Institute Director, Dr. Wizdom Powell along with Dr. Brian Smedley, PhD of APA, Dr. Joel Wong, PhD, of Indiana University, Dr. Ron Levant, EdD, of APA Division 51 & Dr. Derrick Griffith, of Vanderbilt University.
+Death rates due to COVID-19 are highest among men across the U.S.

-Communities of Color are disproportionately impacted by COVID-19.
-While we are talking about the physical health impacts, there are several psychosocial impacts like anxiety, social isolation, depression, and trauma where preparing for the psychological impact crisis of COVID-19 is critical.
 With the double pandemic of racism and COVID-19.
 Dr. Powell unpacks the invisible wounds of trauma and racism exposures to the body, minds, and spirits of children.
 Creating Healing-Centered approaches can help boys discover that they are much more than the sum total of trauma(s).
-Dr. Powell describes ways to create healing-centered strategies for boys and men of color.